-As happens with most legislation, negotiations with interest groups greatly affected the final version of the law (a situation almost guaranteed to introduce confusion).
-How the new law plays out in real-life situations is difficult to predict, and we expect the uncertainties to last over the next two years or so (during this time, lawmakers will probably pass clean-up legislation, and trial court decisions will be appealed and decided by appellate courts).
+As happens with most legislation, negotiations with interest groups greatly affected the final version of the Protection Act (a situation almost guaranteed to introduce confusion).
+How the Protection Act plays out in real-life is difficult to predict, and we the uncertainties will likely last over the next few years (during this time, lawmakers will probably pass clean-up legislation, and trial court decisions will be appealed and decided by appellate courts).
 Many challenges confront landlords, tenants, and judges.
 Among them are: